openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 45: Reporting energy consumption changes

 Reporting energy consumption changes
-Defines the required change in power to generate an unsolicited power report.
+<p&gtDefines the required change in power to generate an unsolicited power report.
 New, reported energy value is calculated based on last reported value.
-Default setting: 10 (0,1 kWh).
+Default setting: 10 (0,1 kWh).</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```1```.